SwanseaU-TTW/CSCM59/lectures/11_oodb/oodb.md

 * System-generated
 * Usually not visible to external users
 * Must be *immutable* (cannot change)
 * Only used once for one object.
-Even if that object is deleted its OID should not be reissued
+(OID never reissued)
+* **Method**
-* More usual to assign a long integer and store OIDs in a hash table
+    * Assign a long integer
+    * store OIDs in a hash table

 ## Object behaviour

+Encapsulation
+: internal structure is hidden
+: can only be modified by a public interface

-* The behaviour of an object is defined by the operations that can be applied to it externally
+* defined by the operations that can be applied to it externally
-* The internal structure is hidden (encapsulation) and can only be modified by using methods whose signature is visible externally
-* Most operations that update an object’s state are encapsulated.
-This means that integrity constraints are programmed into the objects methods, rather than predefined in a database schema.
-(ODMG 2.0 allows some constraints to be specified directly)
+* integrity constraints are part of object's methods
+* ODMG 2.0 allows some constraints to be directly specified

 ## Inheritance

-* Typically a type can be named as a subtype of an existing type.
+* Typically a type can be named as a subtype of an existing type
-* Subtypes inherit all state and behaviour from (all) their supertypes (can be restricted in supertype) and only define local differences.
+* Subtypes inherit all state and behaviour from (all) their supertypes
+* Subtypes only define local differences

 ## Multiple inheritance